pulumi/terraform-provider-aws/website/docs/r/kms_external_key.html.markdown

 # Resource: aws_kms_external_key

 Manages a KMS Customer Master Key that uses external key material.
-To instead manage a KMS Customer Master Key where AWS automatically generates and potentially rotates key material, see the [`aws_kms_key` resource](/docs/providers/aws/r/kms_key.html).
+To instead manage a KMS Customer Master Key where AWS automatically generates and potentially rotates key material, see the `aws_kms_key` resource.

 ~> **Note:** All arguments including the key material will be stored in the raw state as plain-text.
-[Read more about sensitive data in state](/docs/state/sensitive-data.html).

 ## Example Usage